 One of the easiest classes of roses to grow is the rugosa rose.
 Rugosas are low maintenance, with great cold tolerance and pest resistance.
-Rugosa roses are tall, shrubby, sprawling, multi-branched, plants that need room to spread out.
-Many are fragrant, produce colorful ‘hips’ and have vicious thorns.
+Most rugosa roses are tall, shrubby, sprawling, multi-branched, plants that need plenty of room to spread out.
+Many are fragrant, produce colorful "hips" and have an abundance of vicious thorns.
 Be sure to plant them where you won’t be backing into them and use extreme caution moving a large rugosa rose.

 Rugosa roses are large, sprawling plants.
 They will easily reach 4-8 ft. (h) x 4-6 ft. (w).
 You can prune them, to keep them in check, but because of the thorns, they are not pleasant to work with.

 Rugosa roses bloom in late spring to early summer.
 Many varieties will repeat bloom, but the initial flush of bloom in late spring will be the strongest.

 - "F.J.
 Grootendorst" - Clusters of cranberry red flowers.

 - "Hansa"' - Double, fragrant lavender-pink flowers and orange hips.

 - "Henry Hudson" - Smaller growing with white flowers.